Smooth Forecast Help

 · Number to Hold Back (optional)

-The number to hold back tells the system to generate forecasts using less recent data so the forecast can be compared with the more recent actual values that occurred.
+The number to hold back, which must be at least 2, tells the system to generate forecasts using less recent data so the forecast can be compared with the more recent actual values that occurred.
 For example, if the Number to Hold Back is 12, the last 12 values in the series are set aside and 12 forecasts are generated using the series up to but not including those values set aside.
 The forecasts are then compared with the values set aside.
 The actual values are listed alongside the corresponding forecast in the Holdback Results text box.
 Also included are several metrics that can be used to gauge how well the forecasts matched the actual values.
 Each metric is described below:

 § RMSE (Root Mean Squared Error)